ewjay/fapiwiki/FAPI_Meeting_Notes_2021-02-10_Atlantic.rst

 External Organizations (Nat)
 ================================
-W3C Web Payment Interest Group (Nat)
+W3C Web Payment Interest Group (John)
 --------------------------------------
 * OIDF’s interest in becoming a member as part of WPSIG’s re-charter.
 OIDF board EC is asking FAPI WG if they are interested to participate in their meeting.
 * OIDF opportunity to co-sponsor: An opportunity to be a co-chair.